 Requirements for Qualification.
 The Code defines a REIT as a corporation, trust or association (i) which is managed by one or more trustees or directors; (ii) the beneficial ownership of which is evidenced by transferable shares, or by transferable certificates of beneficial interest; (iii) which would be taxable as a domestic corporation but for Sections 856 through 859 of the Code; (iv) which is neither a financial institution nor an insurance company subject to certain provisions of the Code; (v) the beneficial ownership of which is held by 100 or more persons; (vi) during the last half of each taxable year not more than 50% in value of the outstanding stock of which is owned, actually or constructively, by or for five or fewer individuals (as defined in the Code to include certain entities); and (vii) which meets certain other tests, described below, regarding the nature of its income and assets and the amount of its distributions.
 The Code provides that conditions (i) to (iv), inclusive, must be met during the entire taxable year and that condition (v) must be met during at least 335 days of a taxable year of twelve months, or during a proportionate part of a taxable year of less than twelve months.
 For purposes of conditions (v) and (vi), pension funds and certain other tax-exempt entities are treated as individuals, subject to a "look-through" exception in the case of condition (vi).
+In addition, a corporation may not elect to become a REIT unless its taxable year is the calendar year.
+IMH has a calendar taxable year.

 The Company believes that it has previously issued sufficient shares of Common Stock with sufficient diversity of ownership to allow IMH to satisfy conditions (v) and (vi).
 In addition, the Charter provides for restrictions regarding the transfer and ownership of shares, which restrictions are intended to assist IMH in continuing to satisfy the share ownership requirements described in (v) and (vi) above.
 Such ownership and transfer restrictions are described in "Description of Capital Stock--Repurchase of Shares and Restrictions on Transfer."
-These restrictions, however, may not ensure that IMH will, in all cases, be able to satisfy the share ownership requirements described above.
-If IMH fails to satisfy such share ownership requirements, IMH's status as a REIT will terminate.
+These restrictions, however, may not, in all cases, ensure that IMH will be able to satisfy the share ownership requirements described above.
+If IMH fails to satisfy such share ownership requirements, IMH's status as a REIT will terminate; provided, however, that if IMH complies with the rules contained in the applicable Treasury Regulations requiring IMH to attempt to ascertain the actual ownership of its shares, and IMH does not know, and would not have known through the exercise of reasonable diligence, whether it failed to meet the requirement set forth in condition (vi) above, IMH will be treated as having met such requirement.
 See "--Failure to Qualify."